hou-rong/questionnaire/README.md

 CMD ["./questionnaire"]
 ```

-Inside `run.sh` file you can notice the instruction which you can use to create the `docker container`:
+Inside `production.sh` file you can notice the instruction which you can use to create the `docker container`:
 ```
-docker run --name questionnaire_container -e TZ=Asia/Almaty -d -p 1000:8000 questionnaire_image
+docker run --name questionnaire_container -e TZ=Asia/Almaty -d -p 1001:8000 questionnaire_image
 ```

 # License